vtex/shoreline/packages/site/documentation/components/tooltip.md

 ### Initially visible

-You can use the `visible` property to set the initial visibility.
+You can use the `visible` property to set the initial visibility of the tooltip.

 ```jsx
 <Tooltip label="Tooltip Label" visible placement="right">